A Plan to Renew the Promise of American Life, Plank 3

 - Unenumerated Rights.
 The Court has often neglected to protect the retained, unenumerated rights of individuals from government infringement, in cases where positive law is ambiguous enough to allow for equitable interpretation.
 That is, the Court has failed to follow the old rule which holds that natural rights should control in the absence of sufficiently explicit positive law to the contrary.

-Meanwhile, the states have become so dependent on federal grace that they no longer act as if they were truly independent sources of authority, with their own duties and powers.
+Meanwhile, the states have become so dependent on federal grace and largess that they no longer act as if they were truly independent sources of authority, with their own duties and powers.
 More and more, they function like mere provinces or administrative districts of a single consolidated state.

 In weakening the principles of federalism, separation of powers, and enumeration of powers, the Court has undermined the republican character of our institutions, moving us dangerously in the direction of oligarchy and monarchy.
 As these errors have rooted themselves in the law and have grown and spread unchecked, the Supreme Court has quietly morphed from the least to the most dangerous branch, from a modest enforcer of constitutional limits to a part-time super-legislature whose radical enactments are well-nigh unrevisable.
 The U.S. Supreme Court has become the American equivalent of Iran’s Council of Guardians, wielding effective veto power over everyone else in the system.
 Judicial independence has become judicial domination.
 We live under the “despotism of an oligarchy.”